Views:

 You must specify either:

-• The PropertyScope and PropertyCode fields to identify a particular property whose instruments to return.
+• The PropertyScope and PropertyCode fields to identify the scope and code of a property whose instruments to return.

 Query parameters